Clients often inquire whether it’s in their best interest to register their trademarks with the U.S. Patent and Trademark Office (“USPTO”).

 The purpose of this post is to give you additional financial information with which you can decide whether to register your trademarks.
 Some lawyers will tell you it’s “expensive.”
 The same lawyers might tell other clients that it’s “not expensive.”
 I’ll provide some real numbers that you can actually put into your budget.

 First, keep in mind that registration of trademarks is not required.
 Common law rights arise naturally from actual use of a trademark.
 Generally, the first entity to either use a trademark in commerce or file an intent to use application with the USPTO has the ultimate right to use and registration.
 However, filing for and receiving a federal trademark registration on the Principal Register provides several advantages:

 - constructive notice to the public of the registrant’s claim of ownership of the mark;

-Registration of a trademark with the Indiana Secretary of State creates a legal presumption of the registrant’s ownership of the mark and the registrant’s exclusive right to use the mark in Indiana commerce in connection with the goods or services described in the application.
-(A federal registration would protect your trademark in all 50 states.)
+- a legal presumption of the registrant’s ownership of the mark and the registrant’s exclusive right to use the mark nationwide on or in connection with the goods and/or services listed in the registration;